Planned L Train Closure FAQs

 - Summer – Fall 2018: Installation and construction of streetscape treatments begin along 14th Street and other affected areas

-- Early 2019: MTA anticipates rolling out operation of the new M14 Select Bus Service ("SBS") route
+- January 2019: MTA begins initial operation of the new M14 Select Bus Service ("SBS") route

 - April 2019: L train closure begins